Missouri Players to Watch Against Princeton - Second Round

 Missouri Players to Watch

-Noah Carter is averaging 9.5 points, 1.8 assists and 4 rebounds per game.
+Noah Carter averages 9.5 points, 4 rebounds and 1.8 assists per contest.
+Defensively, he puts up 0.5 steals and 0.4 blocked shots.

-Nick Honor leads the Missouri Tigers at 2.8 assists per contest, while also averaging 1.6 rebounds and 7.9 points.
+Nick Honor is tops on the Missouri Tigers at 2.8 assists per game, while also putting up 1.6 rebounds and 7.9 points.

 Missouri Top Performers (Last 10 Games)